NAME AND OFFICE

 - Seeking sponsors in coordination with The ISPRS Foundation (TIF) to provide financial support to qualified students and young professionals to participate in ISPRS and Consortium related events.

 - Publishing papers about the activities, developments and advances in the Consortium at conferences, particularly during the ISPRS Congress, Midterm Symposia, and the Geospatial Week.

-- Publishing the ISPRS SC Newsletter regularly by collecting contributions from members and organizations, and interviewing experts and professionals in the fields of photogrammetry, remote sensing and spatial information science as well as other significant articles that may provide knowledge and up‐to‐date information to the Consortium
+- Publishing the ISPRS SC Newsletter regularly by collecting contributions from members and organizations, and interviewing experts and professionals in the fields of photogrammetry, remote sensing and spatial information science as well as other significant articles that may provide knowledge and up‐to‐date information to the Consortium members.

 - Maintaining the Consortium website and supporting the Consortium presence in the social media.

-- Organizing educational activities, such as trainings, workshops, job fairs and summer schools at ISPRS events as well as where it is feasible with the support of a local organizing
+- Organizing educational activities, such as trainings, workshops, job fairs and summer schools at ISPRS events as well as where it is feasible with the support of a local organizing committee.

-- Coordinating and supporting regional and national activities related to photogrammetry, remote sensing and spatial information science, initiating and maintaining cooperation with relevant international, regional and national
+- Coordinating and supporting regional and national activities related to photogrammetry, remote sensing and spatial information science, initiating and maintaining cooperation with relevant international, regional and national organizations.

-- Promoting ethical standards to strengthen student learning and professional
+- Promoting ethical standards to strengthen student learning and professional practice.